JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 ## Connect to database

-You can connect to and interact with an SQL database using specific functions from the [DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
+You can connect to and interact with an SQL database using specific functions from the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html).
-You can use `DatabaseConfiguration` to establish a connection to your database and `getSchemaForAllSqlTables` to retrieve the schema of all tables within it.
+You can use `DatabaseConfiguration` to establish a connection to your database and `getSchemaForAllSqlTables()` to retrieve the schema of all tables within it.

 Let's look at an example:

+1. Open your Kotlin Notebook file (`.ipynb`).

-1. **Import libraries:** Import the DataFrame library, which is essential for data manipulation tasks, along with the necessary Java libraries for SQL connectivity and utility functions:
+2. Import the Kotlin DataFrame library, which is essential for data manipulation tasks, along with the necessary Java libraries for SQL connectivity and utility functions:

 ```kotlin